davidliuk/blog/src/standardized/TOEFL/SPEAKING/task2.md

        A student suggests/proposes school should+ 动词/

        suggests that +句子...
-Because students can ...and...
+Because students can ... and...

    - Reason / aproach